AlternativeInvesting.com

 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Groundfloor is a better fit for investors who want smaller-ticket, yield-oriented real-estate debt, while Fundrise is a stronger fit for diversified long-term real-estate exposure with less deal-by-deal involvement.
+Groundfloor is the better fit for investors who want note-driven income and shorter expected durations.
+Fundrise is usually the better fit for investors who want broad long-term real-estate exposure with less loan-by-loan decision work.

 FactorGroundfloorFundrise